 The latest step in this process is the microservice architecture (MSA).
 Inspired by service-oriented computing, MSA aims to change the way in which software is perceived, conceived, and designed [5].
 A number of programming languages based on this new paradigm are emerging.
-As an example, Jolie [6] allows describing computation from a data-driven perspective, instead of a process-driven one [7], and introduces as first-class entities concepts that are fundamental to microservices [8]. as several companies are deeply refactoring their back-end systems, which is the case of the institution considered in this paper (i.e., the FX Core of Danske Bank).
+As an example, Jolie [6] allows describing computation from a data-driven perspective, instead of a process-driven one [7], and introduces as first-class entities concepts that are fundamental to microservices [8].

+The shift towards MSA is a sensitive topic these days, as several companies are deeply refactoring their back-end systems, which is the case of the institution considered in this paper (i.e., the FX Core of Danske Bank).
 MSA paradigm relies upon simple principles [5]: